 It was 9-year-old Alec Stockard's ballot that was pulled as the winner in the new NHL team's naming contest from the 242 boxes located exclusively in Acme supermarkets in the Philadelphia area.

-The Flyers are celebrating their 50 years in the NHL this season, and winning the contest remains something the Stockards remembers as a special time for their family.
+The Flyers are celebrating their 50 years in the NHL this season, and winning the contest remains something the Stockards remember as a special time for their family.

 That July day in 1966, Alec accompanied his 7-year-old brother Hamilton and mother, Jeanne, to the store.
 Jeanne noticed the contest set up in the back of the store and picked up a ballot for each of the nine Stockard children to fill out.